TysonAndre/vscode-php-phan/README.md

 This is enabled by default.
 To disable this, add `"phan.enableHover": false` in your `config.json` settings.

+If hovering flickers (with or without showing hover text), increasing the hover delay may fix this (e.g. set it to `"editor.hover.delay": 2000`)

 ### Completion

 This will complete references to the following element types: